marcelm/cutadapt/doc/installation.rst

     error: command 'gcc' failed with exit status 1

-Then check the lines above.
+Then check the entire error message.
 If it says something about a missing ``Python.h`` file, then you need to install the Python development packages.
 The appropriate package is called ``python-dev`` in Ubuntu (or ``python3-dev`` for Python 3).